gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

 - When generating the output, refer to the relevant code examples in the provided context.
 - List all required Python libraries, including their specific versions.
 - Ensure only required libraries are installed.
+- Ensure the Authentication section matches the authentication type for the generated sample.
 - Breakdown the examples into it's main components and include a brief explanation.

 # Reasoning Steps